 2:00 - 3:30

-Keenan Norris’s latest novel is The Confession of Copeland Cane.
-Keenan's first novel, Brother and the Dancer, won the 2012 James D. Houston Award and he served as editor of the critical anthology Street Lit: Representing the Urban Landscape.
+Keenan Norris’ latest novel is The Confession of Copeland Cane.
+Norris' first novel, Brother and the Dancer, won the 2012 James D. Houston Award and he served as editor of the critical anthology Street Lit: Representing the Urban Landscape.
 He's been a fellow with Yerba Buena's Center for the Arts, the Callaloo Writers Workshop and the Public Voices program.
 His editorials and essays have appeared in the Los Angeles Times and Los Angeles Review of Books, Alta, LitHub, Electric Literature and Remezcla.
-Keenan teaches American literature and creative writing at San Jose State University.
+Norris teaches American literature and creative writing at San Jose State University.

 Purchase The Confession of Copeland Cane from the Museum of African Diaspora Bookstore.

 This event is a partnership with the Museum of African Diaspora.